PRTGN-Development-Team/.github/profile/README.md

 Provide what you would like to help with and a demonstration of your coding capability.
 You may not use fully AI code as a demonstration of your ability.
 You may use AI assistance in coding, though you need knowledge of Rust.
 AI cannot generate good code fully on its own, especially in Rust.
 AI is a useful assistant though it cannot be used for full development.

 We are currently looking for people who can use Rust.
 This project is ment to be all Rust, for web development HTML / CSS / Javascript is fine, though idealy would be switched to Rust, Yew, and Tailwind CSS.
+(Or Tauri and Tailwind CSS.
+Doesn't need to be Yew.)

 ### Dedication